 Ms. Burns and Mr. Firestone participate in the tax-qualified pension plan on the same terms as the rest of the Company's salaried employees.
 All participants, including Ms. Burns and Mr. Firestone, are vested in their benefits under RIGP.
 Early retirement benefits under RIGP are available for employees who leave the Company at age 55 or older and have at least 10 years of service.
 Ms. Burns and Mr. Firestone are eligible for early retirement.
-For those taking an early retirement distribution, benefits are reduced by 5% for each year below age 65 (or age 62 with at least 30 years of service).
+For those employees who retire early, the normal retirement benefits are reduced by 5% for each year that the payment commences prior to age 65 (or age 62 with at least 30 years of service).
 Participants can elect to receive RIGP payments as a lump sum or as an annuity.
 RIGP benefits are subject to IRS limits on the compensation that can be taken into account in a tax-qualified plan.